Desktop Guide (Windows Forms .NET)

 With Windows Forms, you develop graphically rich apps that are easy to deploy, update, and work while offline or while connected to the internet.
 Windows Forms apps can access the local hardware and file system of the computer where the app is running.

 To learn how to create a Windows Forms app, see Tutorial: Create a new WinForms app.

 Why migrate from .NET Framework

-Windows Forms for .NET 7.0 provides new features and enhancements over .NET Framework.
-For more information, see What's new in Windows Forms for .NET 7 and .NET 5.
-To learn how to migrate an app, see How to migrate a Windows Forms desktop app to .NET 5.
+Windows Forms for .NET provides new features and enhancements over .NET Framework.
+For more information, see What's new in Windows Forms for .NET 7.
+To learn how to upgrade an app, see How to upgrade a Windows Forms desktop app to .NET 7

 Build rich, interactive user interfaces